umichAC99/H-Oobleck-local/docs/Oobleck-test-instructions.md

 Note that this may take several minites and make sure you have at least 35GB space avaliable on your device, and installed `nvidia-container-toolkit` to enable the gpu access in the container.

 ### Run the docker container and mount your current directory
+Make sure your current path is `H-Oobleck-local`, this step will bind the code directory to `/workspace` in the container.

 ```bash
 docker run -it -v $(pwd):/workspace --gpus=all pullze/ditto_devel:latest
 ```